Skip to main content

 The Council must be consistent in how it assesses eligibility for free school transport, and the Council’s policy states that in cases where distances are disputed, the Council will determine the most appropriate method of measuring the distances.
 The measurement undertaken by the Council will be final and the definitive distance will be used to assess transport eligibility.

-A full review of transport provision will take place based on the number of entitled pupils from September 2025 i.e., those within 3 miles of their nearest suitable secondary school.
+A full review of transport provision has taken place based on the number of entitled pupils from September 2025.
 As a result of this review there is unlikely to be any significant spare capacity to offer seats for sale from September 2025, although these will be made available in line with the Council’s current sale of seat policy.

-As a result of this change in legislation seats will not be able to be sold on Council contacted school buses from the start of the school year in September 2026.
+As a result of this change in legislation, seats will not be able to be sold on Council-contracted school buses from the start of the school year in September 2026.